 Travelling to Ireland:

-If travelling by car, arriving by ferry either from France or the UK is an option, however it is considerably more expensive and time consuming.
+If travelling by car, arriving by ferry either from France or the UK is an option.
+However, it is considerably more expensive and time consuming.
 Dublin port receives ferries from Liverpool and Holyhead in the UK and from Cherbourg in France.
-Rosslare port (South-east Ireland) receives ferries from Roscoff and Cherbourg in France.
-For further information and availability please see here.
+Rosslare port (South-east Ireland) receives ferries from Fishguard and Pembroke in the UK and Dunkirk, Le Havre, and Cherbourg in France.

 Travelling to UCD: